 - You use Google Drive with a consumer account

 - You're the owner of the file.
 You're probably the owner if you created or uploaded the file in your Google Drive account or if you accepted ownership from someone else.

 If you're not the owner, contact the owner directly to ask that your access be restored.

 If you use Google Apps through work or school, contact your administrator to recover files that were deleted within the past 25 days.
 If a Google Apps administrator deleted your account, your administrator won’t be able to recover your files.

-If you're concerned that someone may have accessed your documents without your permission, we suggest that you take these measures to protect your account.
+If you're concerned that someone may have accessed your Google Drive without your permission, we recommend taking steps to make your account more secure.

 Matt is a Docs & Drive expert and author of this help page.
 Leave him feedback below about the page.